GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-geometric-median-and-median-absolute-deviation-landsat/_details.md

 :::{figure} /_files/geomedian/lineage.svg
 :alt: Lineage diagram.

+Landsat 5, 7, 8, and 9 Surface Reflectance includes NBART and Observational Attributes products.
 GeoMAD stands for Geometric Median and Median Absolute Deviation.
-Landsat 5, 7, 8, and 9 Surface Reflectance includes NBART, and Observational Attributes products.
 :::

 The GeoMAD is derived from Landsat surface reflectance data.
 The data are masked for clouds and shadows to increase clarity.